 Admissions for 2021 Campus Option are now open.

 You’ll study midwifery on the Birthwise campus in beautiful southern Maine for 20 months.
 For the first three semesters, you’ll immerse yourself in our rigorous academic experience.

 In your last three semesters, you’ll work with a preceptor midwife in your community, gaining the practical hands-on skills and experience you will need to become a practicing midwife.
 Most students move away from Maine to complete their preceptorship.Learn More about the Campus Option

-Admissions for the Community Option open soon.
+Admissions for 2021 Community Option are now open.

 Our low-residency program gives you the same curriculum and educational benefits as our Campus Option without you needing to relocate to Maine.

 You’ll start by working with a midwife in your community.
 During these three years, you’ll come to our campus for a one-week orientation, and then 10 intensive two-week-long academic sessions.

 Our Community Option is perfect if you have a family, a job, or community responsibilities that keep you in your hometown.Learn More about the Community Option